25 Weird and Wonderful Things to Do in Batumi

 It has to be one of the most interesting and bizarre places we have been to (Skopje in North Macedonia still holds that top spot, but Batumi is a close second!).
 And this is what makes this place so interesting; it’s different and quirky.
 The food is great, the people are friendly, and being by the coast is always a good thing.

-I would recommend a three night stay to see all of Batumi has to offer, and maybe add on some time to relax by the beach or go to the casinos if that’s your thing.
+I would recommend at least two days to see all Batumi has to offer, and maybe add on some time to relax by the beach or go to the casinos if that’s your thing.

 Get Yourself a Batumi Travel Card